 Olivia frowned.
 “What are you talking about?
 I am smart.”

 “Not if you think going back to live with those humans is going to stop you from being what you are.”
 He gripped her arms hard and gave her a little shake.
 “You’re annax, Teil.
 You belong here.
-Running away didn’t change that the last time you tried it and it won’t this time either.”
+Running away didn’t change that the last time you tried it, and it won’t this time either.”

 She felt a growing ball of panic settle just behind her chest.
 “My DNA doesn’t dictate who I am.
 My choices do.”
 Her voice had changed, become harder and colder.
 She was past anger into a numbness that seemed to freeze everything down to her toes.
-Her heart was beating at a frantic pace and her chest felt like a vice was crushing down on her.
+Her heart was beating at a frantic pace, her chest a vice crushing down on her.

 “If you really think living among humans makes you one of them, you’re crazy.”